Elleined/rest-api-notes/README.md

 1. Model
 2. Repository
 3. DTO
+4. Request
-4. Mapper
+5. Mapper
-5. Service
+6. Service
-6. Exception
+7. Exception
-7. Controller
+8. Controller
-8. Populator
+9. Populator
-9. DTO HATEOUS Assembler
+10. DTO HATEOUS Assembler

 # What is HATEOUS
 - Hypermedia as the Engine of Application State.